Program Management Team

 David is the author of twelve books, including The Cool Block: An Onramp to the Future of our Cities and Planet, Low Carbon Diet: A 30 Day Program to Lose 5,000 Pounds, and Social Change 2.0: A Blueprint for Reinventing Our World.
 He co-directs Empowerment Institute’s School for Transformative Social Change and has lectured at Harvard, MIT, and Johns Hopkins University.
 He has also served as an advisor to the White House and the United Nations on behavior change and community engagement strategies.

-Sue is responsible for the design and management of the Cool Block website platform which serves as the backbone for The Cool Block program.
+Sue is responsible for the design and management of the Cool Block website and application platform which serves as the backbone for The Cool Block program.

 A smart city innovation specialist, Sue has a unique talent for integrating technology, sustainability, psychology, media and collaboration to create high performance solutions.
 She is former chair of the City Protocol Task Force, an organization that supports solutions to common problems cities face around the world.
 She is also a member of the World Smart City Forum and writes for CityMinded and Green Biz.
 Formerly, Sue founded InnovatingSMART, a media initiative which celebrates and supports sustainability-driven innovators.
 Earlier in her career Sue was a software product manager and applied technology researcher.